 Kitesurfing in October in Taiwan, especially on this island, will get you some sort of exclusivity, as you might turn out to be the only kitesurfer practicing on the whole island.
 Anyhow, it is a great kiting place for anyone that loves adrenaline-pumping their veins all day long.

-You can opt for staying at the nearby Sunrise B&B, from where you have the possibility of renting a van to reach the kiting spots.
-Yet there are few hostels in the area, too, but the food is limited in options, so you will have to settle for some local Taiwanese dishes.
+You can opt for staying at the nearby Longman Villa, from where you have the possibility of renting a van to reach the kiting spots.
+Yet there are some other accommodation options in the area, too, but international food is limited in options, so you will have to settle for some local Taiwanese dishes.

 #6 West Bay/Barkers, Cayman Islands